ChapmanCPSC370/HitMe/README.md

-HitMe
+ShyHi
 =====

 Current:
-HitMe is an open source application.
+ShyHi is an open source application.
 The MVP (Minimum Viable Product) will be a simple location exchange: the user will be able create a simple profile.
 The user will also be able to see other users in the area.

 Future: